nogibjj/aryanpoonacha-gpt2chatbot-finalproject/README.md

 ![Docker](images/1.png)

-However, as I have already run out of credits and exceeded the number of container app deployments allowed on Azure, I am unfortunately prevented from deploying the app succefully.
+However, as I have already run out of credits and exceeded the number of container app deployments allowed on Azure, I am unfortunately prevented from deploying the app succesfully.

 ![Azure sucks lol](images/2.png)